 I made this pudding recipe to be creamy without adding any egg yolks, so you don’t need to worry about tempering anything either.
 So easy!
 I actually intended for this recipe to be maple ginger pudding.
 On a whim, I added pumpkin purée, and let me tell you, it was a good idea!

 I loved it so much that the next time I made it, I added way more homemade pumpkin puree for a true pumpkin pie experience.
-Now, these are a regular addition to my fall meal plan!
+Now, these are a regular addition to my fall menu!

 Why you’ll love these pumpkin pie pudding cups